 The validity of the CBI model is highlighted by UCLA’s recent success in obtaining financial support for programmatic activities in CBI’s target areas.
 In 2012, Dr. Thomas Smith of the Center for Tropical Research and his collaborators at Drexel University and the University of New Orleans received a $5 million USD NSF – Partnerships for International Research and Education (PIRE) award (http://www.nsf.gov/awardsearch/showAward?AWD_ID=1243524).
 To date, this award has resulted in annual international professional development, policy, and educational workshops in both Gabon and Cameroon through the Central African Biodiversity Alliance (http://www.caballiance.org/index.html), with more planned for 2015.
 An emphasis on international scientific and educational exchange is also the highlight of an Africa-UCLA distance learning course on Case Studies in Environmental Health Sciences Cameroon: Environmental Health Challenges and Opportunities.

 Collaborative interest in the CBI continues to flourish with over 36 UCLA faculty members from 17 divisions and schools currently engaged in this UCLA/IITA – led consortium.
-Other consortium partners include the Central and West African division of the World Agroforestry Centre (ICRAF), which is dedicated to improving food security and increased resources for energy, sustainable agriculture and ecosystem services; the Centre Pasteur-Cameroun, a major contributor for more than 60 years to the prevention and treatment of infectious diseases in Cameroon through research, teaching, and public health initiatives; and all seven major universities of Cameroon.
-In addition, the California Academy of Sciences, other UC campuses, Drexel University, University of New Orleans, University of Oregon, University of Wisconsin-Madison, University of Kansas, and University of Maryland are all interested in joining the CBI consortium.
+Other consortium partners include the Central and West African division of the World Agroforestry Centre (ICRAF), which is dedicated to improving food security and increased resources for energy, sustainable agriculture and ecosystem services; and all seven major universities of Cameroon.
+In addition, the California Academy of Sciences, other UC campuses, Drexel University, University of New Orleans, University of Wisconsin-Madison, and University of Maryland.
+In addition, the Centre Pasteur-Cameroun, a major contributor for more than 60 years to the prevention and treatment of infectious diseases in Cameroon through research, teaching, and public health initiatives, all major universities of Cameroon, and many NGOs are already collaborating.